wjbryant/Knockout.Extensions/README.md

 - [Sample 2](http://jsfiddle.net/ducka/haq2y/)

 ### Check Box List and Radio Button List Binding
-This binding enhances the humnble checkbox and radio button input element so they work just like a drop down and and list box select element.
+This binding enhances the humble checkbox and radio button elements so they work just like a drop down and and list box elements.

 JS Fiddles comming soon...